milena-t/ReVis/README.md

 (completely inserted repeats vanish this way, but the overall bases covered by repeats stays similar.
 Repeats completely inserted into other repeats that span a wider region are filtered out completely)

-## Dependencies

- *  On uppmax, load biopython/1.80-py3.10.8 to use argparse (base python doesn't include it).
- *  Libraries imported in this script and in parse_repeats.py and parse_gff.py:
-    - sys, re, os, subprocess, argparse
-    - tqdm, random, time
-    - dataclasses, enum, pandas, tempfile, SeqIO
-    - matplotlib
-    (they can all be installed through pip.
-Sorry if I forgot any, I'm sure the compiler will tell you)

 ## Detailed description